mgsisk/postcss-modular-rhythm/README.md

 }
 ```

-More [support resources][] are available if you need help with this project.
+[Support resources][] are available if you need help with this project.

 ### Options